LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Paramètres
  *pViewNew*
- Pointeur vers une vue d’être activées.
+ Pointeur vers une vue à activer.

 ### <a name="remarks"></a>Notes